Casardo-Chen/wikiart-neural-trasnfer/README.md

 $L_D = -\log(D(x)) - \log(1 - D(G(z)))$

-where $x$ is a real image, and $D(x)$ is the output of the discriminator for the real image.
+where $x$ is a real image, $G(z)$ is the generated image, and $D(x)$ is the output of the discriminator for the real image.
 The discriminator aims to maximize this loss function to correctly classify real and fake images.

 During training, the generator and discriminator are trained iteratively.
 The generator generates fake images, and the discriminator classifies the real and fake images.
 The gradients of the loss functions with respect to the parameters of the generator and discriminator are computed, and the parameters are updated accordingly.